Self-consistent conversion of a viscous fluid to particles: Multicomponent hadron gas

 \section{Multicomponent hadron gas}

 In Section~\ref{Sc:piN} self-consistent corrections were calculated for a pion-nucleon gas.
-This is clearly an estimate only because it ignores interactions of pions and nucleons with other species in the system.
+This is clearly only an estimate because it ignores interactions of pions and nucleons with other species in the system.
 It is natural to extend the investigation to mixtures with many hadronic species, in which case each species will have its own dissipative corrections based on the microscopic dynamics.
 The problem is complicated, however, because it requires knowledge of hadronic scattering rates between all species.
 In principle these are encoded in hadron transport codes, such as UrQMD\cite{UrQMD}, AMPT\cite{AMPT}, or JAM\cite{JAM}, and we plan to apply these in a future study.
 Here we only pursue two simple models: i) a hadron gas with the same, fixed scattering cross section for all species, which is the model in Ref.~\cite{DenicolQM2012}; and ii) a gas with more realistic cross sections that follow additive quark model\cite{AQM,UrQMD} (AQM) scaling, i.e., constant meson-meson, meson-baryon, and baryon-baryon cross sections with ratios $\sigma_{MM} : \sigma_{MB} : \sigma_{BB} = 4:6:9$.
 In both cases we only consider elastic $ij\to ij$ channels (allowing for $i=j$), with energy-independent, isotropic cross sections.

 For the fixed cross section scenario we use $\sigma_{ij} = 30$~mb, the same value as the effective $\sigma_{\pi\pi}$ for the pion-nucleon gas earlier (cf. Fig.~\ref{Fig:pi_p_v2pt_165-140}).
 For the AQM model, we take $\sigma_{MM} = 30$~mb, which implies $\sigma_{MB}=45$~mb, and $\sigma_{BB} = 67.5$~mb.
-To simplify the computation, we combine, as in Section~\ref{Sc:piN}, members of the same isospin multiplet, and their antiparticle partners as well, into a single species with appropriately scaled degeneracy so that the number of degrees of freedom and particle densities stay the same.
-The following calculation includes hadrons up to $m=1.672$ GeV, i.e., the $\Omega(1672)$, which translates into 49 effective species.
+To simplify the computation, we combine, as in Section~\ref{Sc:piN}, members of the same isospin multiplet, and their antiparticle partners as well, into a single species with appropriately scaled degeneracy so that the number of degrees of freedom and the particle densities stay the same.
+The following calculation includes hadrons up to $m=1.672$ GeV, i.e., the $\Omega(1672)$, which translates into 49 effective species (the $c_i$ coefficients for the 49 species in the various scenarios are listed in Appendix~\ref{App:tables}).